rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 Success!

-Static IP is just a little different, but not at all hard.
+Configuring the Static IP is just a little different, but not at all hard.
 We need to modify the .yaml file associated with the container's connection (/10-lxc.yaml).
 For this static IP, we will use 192.168.1.201:

 `vi /etc/netplan/10-lxc.yaml`